a-heintz/interaction-network-fpga-opencl/README.md

 # interaction_network_fpga_opencl

-This repository is an exploratory implementation of an Interaction Network for particle track reconstruction on FPGAs using OpenCL.
+This repository is an exploratory implementation of an Interaction Network (IN) for particle track reconstruction on FPGAs using OpenCL.

 The network is described in the following repository: https://github.com/savvy379/princeton_gnn_tracking